moses-shenassa/corpusflower-rag-engine/docs/branding.md

 # CorpusFlower Branding & Visual Identity

-CorpusFlower is positioned as a **dark-academia botanical concordance engine**: a tool that lets meaning bloom organically from a body of text (the corpus).
+CorpusFlower is positioned as a **document intelligence and concordance engine**: a tool that lets insight emerge from large collections of text (the corpus).

 ## Brand Pillars

 1. **Illumination**
-   CorpusFlower shines light on buried patterns, references, and themes within text corpora.
+   CorpusFlower surfaces patterns, references, and themes within text corpora.

 2. **Blooming Insight**
     Knowledge is treated as something that grows from roots and stems into petals and flowers.

-3. **Scholarly Ritual**
+3. **Scholarly Practice**
    The tool is inspired by monastic scriptoria, devotional reading, and disciplined study.

 4. **Botanical Metaphor**